top of page

 Painted directional arrows on pavement symbolizing complex choices and structural decision-making in leadership.

-Complexity does not overwhelm leaders overnight.
-It escalates quietly, one unclear decision at a time.
+Decision fatigue in leadership compounds quietly.
+Complexity does not overwhelm founders overnight — it escalates one unclear decision at a time.

 Stay tuned for more real-world reflections on leadership, operational clarity, and purposeful growth in the next installment of Diary of a Leader.